CarvingIT/WiseIntern/README.md

 # Guidelines for naming your branches

-feature/short-feature-name - if you have worked on a feature.
+feature/short-feature-name - when you work on a feature.

-bugfix/short-bug-description if you worked on fixing a bug.
+bugfix/short-bug-description when you work on fixing a bug.